 , a high-performance thermal imaging camera with exceptional accuracy and image resolution.
 With it, this clothing manufacturer was able to compile data regarding the heat loss of their coats and compare with competitors, finding that their coats were in fact better at retaining heat than others.
 They were able to use these findings in ad campaigns and promotional brochures, and apply it to their own internal research.

 3. Search and Rescue

-In the aftermath of tornados, earthquakes, hurricanes, and other phenomena that cause damage to structures, finding missing persons a daunting, incredibly time sensitive task.
+In the aftermath of tornadoes, earthquakes, hurricanes, and other phenomena that cause damage to structures, finding missing persons a daunting, incredibly time sensitive task.
 When walking through a damaged building where people may be trapped, thermal cameras can pick up the body heat of the missing person who may be injured and unconscious, and therefor unable to call for help.
 It could also be difficult for a search and rescue team to see through darkness or smoke within the room, so the use of thermal imaging technology helps rescue teams pinpoint the missing person.

 4. Stop Health Pandemics

 During periods of widespread disease, thermal imaging cameras have been used to help stop the spread of infection.
 These cameras can help identify passengers with a fever while they pass through an airport checkpoint, helping to stop the spread of the illness to a new region.
-During the deadly Ebola virus outbreak in 2014, thermal imaging cameras were used in international airports to check for fever (the first sign of illness) in passengers travelling from regions that were suffering the pandemic.
+During the deadly Ebola virus outbreak in 2014, thermal imaging cameras were used in international airports to check for fever (the first sign of illness) in passengers traveling from regions that were suffering the pandemic.
 It’s not a perfect system – fevers can be the result of multiple causes, and in the case of Ebola, the initial fever might not show up for up to three weeks after becoming infected – but it does help wean out who may need to hold back for further medical attention.